quixio/quix-streams/docs/subscribe.md

 | 6         | 110   | 2    |

 === "Python"
-    You can subscribe to time-series data from streams using the `on_received` callback of the `StreamConsumer` instance.
+    You can subscribe to time-series data from streams using the `on_data_received` callback of the `StreamConsumer` instance.
 For instance, in the following example we read and print the first timestamp and value of the parameter `ParameterA` received in the [TimeseriesData](#timeseriesdata-format) packet:

     ``` python
     from quixstreams import TopicConsumer, StreamConsumer, TimeseriesData

     def on_stream_received_handler(new_stream: StreamConsumer):
-        new_stream.on_received = on_timeseries_data_read_handler
+        new_stream.on_data_received = on_timeseries_data_received_handler

-    def on_timeseries_data_read_handler(stream: StreamConsumer, data: TimeseriesData):
+    def on_timeseries_data_received_handler(stream: StreamConsumer, data: TimeseriesData):
         with data:
             timestamp = data.timestamps[0].timestamp
             num_value = data.timestamps[0].parameters['ParameterA'].numeric_value